daftdug/PromptForge/replit.md

-✓ Updated typography to use Google NTR font family throughout the application ✓ Modified video section with simplified design: centered "See Prompt Magic in Action" button with Play icon ✓ Scaled down hero text sizes for better balance and increased "Start Exploring" button size for improved visibility
+✓ Updated typography to use Google NTR font family throughout the application ✓ Modified video section with simplified design: centered "See Prompt Magic in Action" button with Play icon ✓ Scaled down hero text sizes for better balance and increased "Start Exploring" button size for improved visibility ✓ Reduced hero video height to better match text content and create more balanced layout

 # User Preferences